 Flaco Jimenez and Max Baca play "Margarita", "La Paloma," and "Cada Vez Que Cae La Tarde"

-A conjunto norteño is a Mexican folk ensemble that adds snare drum and a bass instrument to the DBA/bajo sexto pair.
-The instrument may be string bass, or tololoche as in this video by Norteños de Río Bravo, or electric bass guitar as in this clip from a corrido by Los Tigres del Norte.
+A conjunto Norteño is a Mexican folk ensemble that adds snare drum and a bass instrument to the DBA/bajo sexto pair.
+The instrument may be string bass, or tololoche as in this video by Norteños de Río Bravo, or electric bass guitar as in this clip by Los Tigres del Norte.
+(The bass guitar is played by the vocalist in the foreground).
 A more recent substitute bass instrument is tuba, as in this corrido by Calibre 50.
-Cuban tumbadoras (conga drums) and bongó are also included in some modern conjuntos, such as "Sufro como Yo Sufri" by La Leyenda (2018).
+Cuban tumbadoras (conga drums) and bongó are also included in some modern conjuntos, such as "Mas Fuerte que Hercules" by La Leyenda (2012).